-Joe joined the Department in October 2014 and became a Research Fellow in International Migration in 2016.
-He previously undertook doctoral research in the Department (PhD awarded 2014).
-Joe received an MA in Political Research from Newcastle University in 2009 and previously worked as a Teaching Associate at the Aston Centre for Europe, Aston University, Birmingham (2013-2014).
+Joe joined the department in October 2014 and became a Research Fellow in International Migration in 2016.
+He previously undertook doctoral research in the department (PhD awarded 2014).
+Joe received an MA in Political Research from Newcastle University in 2009 and previously worked as an Associate Lecturer at the Aston Centre for Europe, Aston University, Birmingham (2013-2014).

 Joe’s research sits at the cross-section of international politics, history and sociology.
 His work examines the relationship between citizenship, borders and violence.
 He primarily focusses on how inclusion/exclusion is made possible in liberal states such as the UK.
 Joe is particularly interested in the historical and transnational emergence of border practices; the relationship between liberalism and violence; the everyday cultural politics of ‘belonging’ (particular the links between nation and empire in Britain); and the relationship between citizenship and intimacy.

 Joe is currently finishing his first monograph called Making Love, Making Empire.

 In 2018 he will act as co-convenor for the cross-cutting seminar series ‘At the Border’.
 He also co-organisers the department’s new Equality and Diversity reading group and the IR reading group.

 - BISA, ISA, EISA

 - Faculty Migration Research Network

 - The Europe, Migration and the New Politics of (In)Security White Rose Network